 Mr. Teshering, the owner of Phenzong Homestay helped us in planning trip for Changu lake & Baba Mandir through some tour operator.

-Permit for Tsogmo/Changu lake
+Tsogmo/Changu lake permit

 Any visit to Changu lake or Nathu-La required a spacial permit, for that I had provided copy of my ADHAR to the tour operator.
 Because of permit issue in Sikkim, it is always better to plan your journey through tour operator.